followmyutopia/devextreme-documentation/api-reference/30 Data Layer/ODataStore/1 Configuration/withCredentials.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether to send cookies and authorization headers to foreign domains in a cross-origin request.
+Specifies whether to send cookies, authorization headers, and client certificates in a cross-origin request.
 <!--/shortDescription-->

 <!--fullDescription-->